data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 **Host:** So pretty much every company I’ve ever consulted for has a unique mix of different persistent layer technologies or databases or whatever the case maybe in languages and who knows what else in terms of architecture.
 What is Pachyderm compatible with?

 **Daniel:** Well, Pachyderm is powered by the container ecosystem, and so its language and framework agnostic.
-In other words, you can do Python, Java, Scala, **Go, R, MATLAB**, whatever sort of analyses you want within Pachyderm.
+In other words, you can do Python, Java, Scala, Go, R, MATLAB, whatever sort of analyses you want within Pachyderm.
 But as far as what it’s backed by the technology that it’s backed by, Pachyderm runs on top of Kubernetes, which if people aren’t familiar, that’s an open-source orchestration framework from Google that basically allows you to distribute container-based processing over a cluster.

 Data that’s stored in Pachyderm in this data versioning scheme that I mentioned that’s backed by any object store of your choice so it could S3 or GFS or even an on-premises solution or custom solution.
-We just implemented **a menu client** which is basically supports any S3 compatible object store.
+We just implemented a client which is basically supports any S3 compatible object store.

 So there are a lot of options as far as compatibility.
 But I think one of the main things that I really enjoyed as a data scientist is you can utilize all these languages and frameworks so you don’t have to restrict yourself to only one.